the-anna-project/annad/doc/concept/connection.md

 ### space
 The connection space can be seen as a multi dimensional vector space.
-In theory it's dimensions can represent everything: space, time or even conceptional weights representing something like emotions.
+In theory it's dimensions can represent everything: space, time or even conceptual weights representing something like emotions.
 Information and behaviors are mapped onto the connection space by having coordinates applied.
 These coordinates act as connection weights, which are calculated by interacting with